mark-thompson01/Windows-Event-Log-Monitoring/README.md

 ### Monitoring with Sysmon

 Sysmon (System Monitor) is a Windows system service and device driver that logs system activity to the Windows Event Log.
-The following goes over some basic Sysmon queries in PowerShell with the Get-WinEvent commandlet that can be used to monitor and analyze activities on a Windows 10 machine.
+The following goes over some basic Sysmon queries in PowerShell with the Get-WinEvent commandlet that can be used to monitor and analyze activities on Windows systems configured with Sysmon.